 What work can employees do while on furlough leave?
 For example, can they check emails on a daily basis and pass work to colleagues who are not furloughed?

-As explained above, UK Government guidance states that employees on furlough should not work.
+As explained above, UK Government guidance states that employees on furlough until 30 June should not work.
 Work is defined as providing services to or generating revenue for, or on behalf of the employer or a linked or associated organisation.
-The Direction goes further and says that “An employee has not ceased all work for an employer if the employee works for a person connected with the employer or otherwise works indirectly for the employer”.
-There is no de minimis level of work permitted.
-Employees can keep in touch with work for HR matters connected to their own employment and to do training, but it appears that they cannot continue to do any work: even maintaining a watching brief on projects or forwarding emails could count as work.
+The Direction goes further, stating: “An employee has not ceased all work for an employer if the employee works for a person connected with the employer or otherwise works indirectly for the employer.”
+There is no de minimis level of work permitted for the period up to 30 June.
+Employees can keep in touch with work for HR matters connected to their own employment and to undertake training, but it appears that they cannot continue to do any work: even maintaining a watching brief on projects or forwarding emails could count as work.
 Out of offices/re-directs should be set up on email accounts and phones.

 If an employer cannot ‘do without’ an employee then furlough may not be appropriate.
 Instead, it may be possible to agree reduced working hours and/or reduced pay for a period of time.

-If an employer decides during a period of furlough that they want to bring the employee back to work, the employer could bring the furlough to an end.
-If they do so within the first three weeks of any furlough period this would prevent the employer recovering the employee’s wages under the CJRS for this period, as furlough cannot be shorter than three weeks.
+If an employer decided during a period of furlough that they wanted to bring the employee back to work before 30 June, the employer could bring the furlough to an end.
+If they did so within the first three weeks of any furlough period this would prevent the employer recovering the employee’s wages under the CJRS for this period, as furlough cannot be shorter than three weeks.

 Can a vulnerable employee who is shielding at home for 12 weeks in line with government advice be on sick leave or furloughed?